lyonsquark/lyonsquark.github.io/index.md

 ### What if I'm dropping off/picking up my child?

-Please drop off your child at Oak Park Temple no later than 9:45am Saturday morning. <span style="color:red">We will provide transportation for your child from services at Oak Park to the luncheon/party in Countryside.</span> We will need your (the parents) permission for your child to take this transportation.
-We will have a member of our family on the bus/van.
-Please pick up your child at **Capri Banquets & Catering** in Countryside (address above) at 5pm.
-The party may continue to around 5:30pm, so stop in and say hi.
-Note that I may send out an e-mail to those who are coming from particular areas (e.g. near Fermilab; near Cass Jr. High) to facilitate car pooling.
-If you'd rather I not include you, then let me know before August 1.
+<B>Note that drop off and pick up are in different towns!</B> Please drop off your child at Oak Park Temple (1235 Harlem Ave, Oak Park) no later than 9:45am Saturday morning. <span style="color:red">To make things easier, we can drive unaccompanied children from services at Oak Park to the luncheon/party in Countryside with their parent’s permission.</span> If you would prefer to drive your own child between the venues, please pick up your child at 12:15pm at Oak Park Temple and drive them to Capri Banquets & Catering (6240 Joliet Road, Countryside).
+When the party is over, please pick up your child at Capri Banquets & Catering in Countryside <b>no later than 5pm</b>.
+Note that I may send out an e-mail to those who are coming from particular areas (e.g. near Fermilab; near Cass Jr. High) to facilitate car-pooling.
+If you’d rather I not include you, then let me know before August 1.

 ### Will I be fed?

 YES!
-Directly after the Saturday morning service small sandwiches and other finger food will be served at the temple to keep you sustained as you drive from Oak Park to Countryside (or if you are a kid without your parents, ride the bus we are providing).
-The luncheon will start soon after everyone arrives at the banquet hall.
-The caterer is from the excellent Capri Restaurant (Italian food) in Burr Ridge.
+Directly after the Saturday morning service at the temple vegetarian and dairy appetizers and snacks as well as non-alcoholic drinks will be provided.
+Following that there will be a full Italian luncheon buffet and a selection of alcoholic and non-alcoholic drinks at the banquet hall.
+(The caterer owns the excellent Capri Restaurant (Italian food) in Burr Ridge).
 We promise you will not go hungry!

 Please let us know ahead of time if you have any dietary restrictions.